 "Art allows me to express what's important to me.
 Women, and children are so essential to our world!
 Without them, we'd be lost.
-African American women are the backbone of the family and her ability to nurture her offspring wisely, patiently, and intelligently is why she is a great contributor to society.
+African American women are the backbone of the family and her ability to nurture her offspring wisely, patiently, and intelligently, makes her a great contributor to society.

-Mediums such as acrylic, watercolor, and pencil work has allowed me to create freely and creatively.
+Mediums such as acrylic, watercolor, oil, and pencil work, has allowed me to create freely and creatively.
 I also enjoy working with natural fibers in the creation of baskets.

 I draw strength from the works of various artists.
-I admire the works of Jacob Lawrence, and Romare Bearden because they take a simple subject and tell powerful stories.
+I admire the works of Jacob Lawrence, Henri Matisse, Picasso, Romare Bearden, Jonathan Green, Leroy Campbell, and Mary Whyte, because they're able to tell powerful stories with a simple subject.

 My art is uniquely inspired by my own personal story, and the stories told to me by my grandmother.